PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-11 08:49:30
+Last updated: 2024-04-11 08:50:05
-Random Quote: Having just any boyfriend, no matter who he is, is not going to make you happier or change who you are. - Fabiola Torres
+Random Quote: What Colonel Sanders is to chicken, Saul Goodman is to the law. - Saul Goodman